Gush Etzion: 2014 "State land" classifications

 On 6 April and 25 August 2014, the Israeli Civil Administration declared 1,000 and 3,799 dunums of land respectively in the Bethlehem Governorate within the boundaries of Surif, Nahalin, Husan, Jab'a and Wadi Fukin villages as "state land".

 According to Peace Now, it was the largest confiscation of Palestinian land in three decades.

 The United States responded to the announcement by rebuking Israel for taking measures that were 'counter-productive' to the two-state solution in peace talks.
-The expropriation was also condemned by the United Nations, the United Kingdom Egypt, France, Spain, Russia, European Union, Turkey, Norway, Japan and Amnesty International.
+The expropriation was also condemned by the United Nations, the United Kingdom, Egypt, France, Spain, Russia, the European Union, Turkey, Norway, Japan and Amnesty International.

 As of September 2014, eight years after approving the 45 km stretch of barrier enclosing Gush Etzion, no progress had been made on it.
 The reclassified land would be on the Palestinian side of the barrier.
 On 21 September 2014, the government voted to not reauthorize the barrier in the Gush Etzion area.